 - Buy a separate "insurance floater" for each of your most treasured items or collections.

 Consult with your agent about the best approach for you based on the value of the items you need to cover, and a cost comparison of a rider vs. a separate insurance floater.

 Antiques and Collectibles: Do You Know What You Have?

-Surprisingly, many collectors are unsure how many antiques they have, or whether they have great value.
-In your search for the best antiques and collectible insurance, you’ll want to identify each item in your collection.
+Surprisingly, many collectors are unsure how many antiques they have or whether they have great value.
+In your search for the best antiques and collectibles insurance, you’ll want to identify each item in your collection.
 Be sure to include any item you would want to replace if it is destroyed or stolen.

 How much insurance you’ll need depends on the size of your collection and what that collection includes.
 Many times, getting the appropriate coverage for your antiques and collectibles requires an appraisal of your collection.

 The appraised value of a collection can sometimes be two to three times more than the fair market value.
 An appraisal is beneficial to help ensure that you have a written valuation of your collection and documentation in the event that you need to file a claim.

 You’ll want to carefully compare coverage options in order to select a plan that suits you.